Running a Job

 2. Binaries: Maps template keys to file paths (e.g., BINARY=~/Downloads/coreboot.rom or OS_IMAGE=~/Downloads/ubuntu.img)

 The template keys correspond to variables in your test files, allowing you to specify which binaries are used during test execution.
 You can run all tests in a workflow or select a subset.
-Optional metadata like commit hashes can be included.

 Job Triggers